humanmade/altis-consent/README.md

 # Privacy and Consent

 Improved data consent management for Altis.
-Builds on top of the [WP Consent API](https://github.com/rlankhorst/wp-consent-level-api).
+Builds on top of the [Consent API](https://github.com/humanmade/consent-api-js).